Why Fair for Rare

 The Ripple Effect of Rare Disease

 A rare disease is any life-threatening or chronically debilitating disorder or condition which is uncommon in the general population.
-Rare disease typically exhibit a high level of symptom complexity and they very frequently require specialised combined treatments and clinical care.
+Rare diseases typically exhibit a high level of symptom complexity and they very frequently require specialised combined treatments and clinical care.
 Current conservative estimates indicate that approximately 6-8% of Australians are affected by a rare disease.